nodeeeeee/Mx_Clion/Points worth noticing when coding compiler.md

    **const:** no effect.
 You cannot move the content away for const types.

+   p.s. prvalue is just temporary, and does not have an address, need to be objectified to get its own address.
+While xvalue already has its address, its resources will be stolen and moved to another address.
+It is like prvalue is gold panning and store it somewhere, xvalue is a opened safe, its gold is prepared to be moved to other places.

 6. forward:
    std::forward acts with T&&, the universal reference.